 Shoal Point Energy Ltd. (the "Company") was incorporated on December 22, 2006 under the Business Corporations Act (Alberta).
 The Company was incorporated for the purpose of acquisition, exploration and development of oil and natural gas properties in Canada.
 The Company is headquartered at Suite 203 - 700 West Pender Street, Vancouver, B.C.
 V6E 3V7.
 On October 26, 2010, the Company filed articles of continuance in Ontario.
-On November 23, 2010, the Company began trading on the CNSX (now the CSE) under the symbol SHP.
+On November 23, 2010, the Company began trading on the Canadian Securities Exchange ("CSE") under the symbol SHP.

 Effective February 7, 2018, the Company consolidated its common shares on the basis of one new common share for every twenty-five old common shares issued and outstanding at that time (Note 6).
-All references to share and per share amounts in these financial statements have been retroactively restated to reflect the share consolidation.
+All references to share and per share amounts in these condensed interim consolidated financial statements have been retroactively restated to reflect the share consolidation.

 The Company is in the exploration stage of exploring its oil and natural gas properties and has not yet determined whether these properties contain oil and natural gas resources that are economically recoverable, as a result, it is considered an exploration stage company.
 The recoverability of amounts shown for oil and natural gas properties is dependent upon the existence of economically recoverable reserves, securing and maintaining the title and beneficial interest in the properties, the ability of the Company to obtain necessary financing to complete the development and upon future profitable production or proceeds from disposition of the oil and natural gas properties.
-In November of 2013, the Minister of Natural Resources announced that applications for hydraulically fracturing wells would not be accepted which effectively imposed a moratorium.
-In October 2014, the Government of Newfoundland appointed five members to the Newfoundland and Labrador Hydraulic Fracturing Review Panel ("NLFRP") to study the socio-economic and environmental impacts of hydraulic fracturing in western Newfoundland.
-The report was made public on May 31, 2016 recommending significant further study before hydraulic fracturing could be considered.